ARDC North America 2018

 Results-oriented presentations from leading reliability and durability practitioners are the main focus of every ARDC event.
 We hand-select the best presentations that directly connect attendees to the most current and pressing topics within the reliability and durability community.
 The program for the 2018 event will be announced February 2018.

-The following was the program for the 2017 ARDC event:.
+The following was the program for the 2017 ARDC event:

 Dr. Klaus M. Blache - Director